RyanClementsHax/notes/cloud/aws/aws.md

   - helps ensure that people are launching services that meet organizational constraints or configuration
   - can create catalogs of products by importing cloud formation templates
   - can be multi-tiered application architectures
+  - can restrict access to these products using permissions
 - code deploy
   - self explanatory
   - automate installation of applications to hosts, ec2 instances, lambda, or on prem servers